Costa Rica: Social Work Perspectives on Culture, Community and Language

 *If you are having trouble downloading the application, please contact us at (207) 780-4959 or firstname.lastname@example.org and we will send you one.
 You may also want to try upgrading to the latest version of Adobe Acrobat Reader.

-The program fee for the Costa Rica program is $2495.
+The estimated program fee is $2950.
 The cost of three credits of tuition and fees at the in-state rate are in addition to the program fee.
 The program fee includes accommodation, roundtrip airfare, ground transportation, site visits, field trips, breakfast and some dinners, departure tax from Costa Rica, and emergency medical and evacuation insurance through iNext.

 Not included in the program fee is the cost of tuition, fees, food, books, academic supplies, some meals, or other personal expenses.
-Three credits of undergraduate tuition is $759 plus $119 in regular university fees and three credits of graduate tuition is $1140 plus $119 in regular university fees.
+Three credits of undergraduate tuition and regular university fees is $917, and three credits of graduate tuition and regular university fees is $1460.
 All participants on USM travel programs receive the in-state tuition rate regardless of residency.

 Financial Aid & Scholarships